Jackie Kriel

 It was a suggestion that led to Kriel representing her country on the international Sevens circuit and sparked her interest in moving into coaching herself when she stopped playing.

-Kriel is now backs coach of both the Potchefstroom Dorp club and Leopards provincial outfit women’s teams, as well as head coach of South Africa Students and Potchefstroom-based North-West University women’ sevens team.
-She has also returned to her original profession as a physiotherapist, with the North West Dragons provincial cricket team, but would like to be able to devote herself full-time to rugby coaching with the help of the Gallagher High Performance Academy.
+Kriel is now backs coach for both the Potchefstroom Dorp club and Leopards provincial outfit women’s teams, as well as head coach of South Africa Students and Potchefstroom-based North-West University women’ sevens team.
+She has also returned to her original profession as a physiotherapist, with the Northwest Dragons provincial cricket team, but would like to devote herself full-time to rugby coaching now that she has completed her time at the Gallagher High Performance Academy.

-“I think the programme will equip female coaches with the necessary skills and confidence to coach at professional level,” Kriel told World Rugby.
+“The programme equips female coaches with the necessary skills and confidence to coach at professional level,” Kriel told World Rugby.

 “Working full-time as a physiotherapist and coaching after hours makes it difficult to reach my full potential as a coach.